historical-theology/theological-dots/README.md

 ## FAQ
 #### Why FreeBSD?
-FreeBSD is stable and sensible, and the user has full control of it.
-I like Debian GNU/Linux for similar reasons.
+FreeBSD is stable and sensible.
+The user has full control of it.

 #### Why spectrwm?
 spectrwm is lightweight and fast.
 It has a plain text configuration file (~/.config/spectrwm/spectrwm.conf) that makes it easy to customize.
-It achieves almost everything that I want in a tiling window manager.
+It achieves almost everything that I might desire in a tiling window manager.

 #### Why conky?
-spectrwm has its own status bar, which I use.
-It is capable of having information from a shell script displayed inside it.
-However, shell scripts are *not* portable.
-Conky *is* (mostly) portable.
+spectrwm has its own status bar, which is what I use -- with conky relaying my system status information.
+On its own, the spectrwm status bar is capable of displaying information from a shell script (often called `baraction.sh` in examples).
+However, shell scripts are *not* portable (cross-platform).
+A conky configuration (~/.conkyrc) *is* (mostly) portable.
 To display conky output in the spectrwm bar, set `bar_output = conky` and make sure to have `+A` in `bar_format`.
+See my ~/.config/spectrwm/spectrwm.conf and ~/.conkyrc for how I have achieved my desired effect.